 If possible, meet to celebrate and party – that informal connection and relationship building is so important.

 Of course, there are a lot of more practical considerations and obstacles to the time zones – like finding a shared calendar time for a project meeting with say a US client located on the west coast, but we choose to go the extra mile and be available for meetings whenever it is required.
 Looking to the horizon, we are making plans to make a US settlement also – but don’t tell anyone – Vikings like the element of surprise ;-)”

-#Please share your advice for remote work in 2021
+#Please share your advice for remote work?

 “I will keep it short.
 Just do it.